Green Cove Springs, Florida: Geography

-Green Cove Springs is located on the eastern border of Clay County at (29.992716, −81.683786), along the St. Johns River.
+Green Cove Springs is located on the eastern border of Clay County along the St. Johns River.

 U.S. Route 17 passes through the center of town as Orange Avenue and leads north 28 mi to downtown Jacksonville and south 26 mi to Palatka.
 State Road 16 departs west from the center of the city and leads 27 mi to Starke.
 SR 16 leaves eastbound from US 17 south of the city center and crosses the St. Johns River by the Shands Bridge, leading to St. Augustine 25 mi to the east.
 By the late 2020s, the First Coast Expressway, a major toll bypass road connecting I-10 and I-95, is expected to pass to the west and south of Green Cove Springs.

 According to the United States Census Bureau, the city has a total area of 25.6 km2, of which 19.1 km2 are land and 6.5 km2, or 25.35%, are covered by water.